2018 Wimbledon Championships: Prize money

 The Wimbledon total prize money for 2018 had increased to £34,000,000, up by 7.6% on 2017.
-The winners of the men's and women's singles titles will earn £2.25m.
+The winners of the men's and women's singles titles would earn £2.25m.
 Prize money for the men's and women's doubles and wheelchair players were also increased for the 2018 competition.

-A new rule in 2018 was that any first round singles player who is unfit to play and withdraws on-site after 12pm on Thursday before the start of the Main Draw will now receive half of the First Round prize money, the other half to be awarded to the replacement lucky loser.
-Any player who competes in the First Round Main Draw singles and retires or performs below professional standards, may now be subject to a fine of up to First Round prize money, to deter players from appearing only to claim prize money.
+A new rule in 2018 was that any first round singles player who was unfit to play and withdrew on-site after 12pm on Thursday before the start of the Main Draw would receive half of the First Round prize money, with the other half awarded to the replacement lucky loser.
+Any player who competed in the First Round Main Draw singles and retired or performs below professional standards, might now be subject to a fine of up to First Round prize money, to deter players from appearing only to claim prize money.